Ready to find the perfect college degree?

 www.bestdegreeprograms.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 When deciding on a major, you consider not only what tasks you’re good at and what work you enjoy doing.
 You also need to look the job outlook and salary of potential careers.
 Studying science in college is a good choice for many students, and using that science degree to become a senior geologist is one way graduates can maximize earning potential.
 Senior geologist is among the top paying careers for college graduates who majored in physical and biological science.
 Experienced professionals in this field earn a median salary of $82,000 per year.
 As the “senior” portion of the job title implies, senior geologist is a high-level position that requires a college degree and years of work experience.

 Choosing the Right Major for a Geology Career

 Geologists need a wide range of knowledge and skills, so choosing an undergraduate college major that will provide them with the right education is essential.
-Degree programs in geosciences or geology are among the most popular for aspiring geologists and are often favored by employers, but they aren’t the only options.
-Students can also major in biology, chemistry, physics, engineering, mathematics or even computer science, according to the United States Bureau of Labor Statistics (BLS), students can also major in:
+Degree programs in geosciences or geology are among the most popular for aspiring geologists and are often favored by employers.
+But they aren’t the only options.
+According to the United States Bureau of Labor Statistics (BLS), students can also major in:

 Though candidates must invest years studying and working in the profession before moving up to this position, they often find that the perks are well worth the time and effort.